Home Heat Pump Guide

 Is the BUS Grant Worth It?

 Use our heat pump calculator to see what your specific costs would look like after the grant.
-You can also read our detailed analysis of whether heat pumps are worth it for UK homeowners.
+You can also read our detailed analysis of whether heat pumps are worth it for UK homeowners, or our honest assessment of the grant's value.

 Frequently Asked Questions